Kayaking Travel Article Page 1 of 2

 Submit an Article

 We always want to hear from people who travel or live in the Northwest.
 Submit your own original work to Go Northwest!
 See our Guidelines for writers.
-E-mail us if you have any more questions.

 Ten years ago, a small island one half mile long and one quarter mile wide was purchased by the State of Washington.
 This little oasis in the South Puget Sound had been privately owned and protected from major development for generations before becoming one of the newest state parks in Western Washington - Hope Island State Park.

 At that time, nearby Squaxin Island had a state park on its southern tip.
 This strip of beach had a few campsites, picnic tables, and a small dock for small pleasure boats.
 When Hope Island was purchased, this smaller park was returned to the Squaxin Island Tribe, as the whole of Squaxin Island is a Native American Reservation.

 Since then, Hope Island has remained one of Washington State Parks' best kept secrets.